 David J. Hebert

-David Hebert is a Ph.D. student in economics at George Mason University.
-His research interests include public finance and property rights.
+David Hebert is an Assistant Professor of Economics at Ferris State University.
+His interests include public finance and property rights.

 Related Freeman Articles

 GDP calculations say count your hookers and drugs, then skip the gym

 OCTOBER 27, 2014 by DAVID J. HEBERT

 Changing how productivity is measured does not increase productivity.

 It’s time to acknowledge the pragmatic problems of welfare

 Instead of simply distributing more welfare, we should focus on removing the barriers that keep people from becoming productive.

 You might be an anarcho-capitalist if you consider this case